Todd75/reading-notes/401/401engineering.md

 # 401 PreWork "Engineering Readings"

+Understand, Plan, Divide into smaller Problems, Stuck?, Practice ~ This was the premise of how to think like a programmer.

 ## Questions

 1. What’s the one thing I bring to this career (and a potential employer) that nobody else can?